Family Seiberg-Witten equation on Kahler surface and $\pi_i(\Symp)$ on multiple-point blow ups of Calabi-Yau surfaces: Family Seiberg Witten invariant, Kronheimer and Smirnov's invariants

 And we define $\mathcal{C}^*$ to be the space consisting of $(\Phi,A)$ with $\Phi\neq 0$.
 We call $\mathcal{C}^*$ the irreducible part of configuration space.
 By choosing a family perturbation of $g_b-$self dual $2-$forms $\eta_b$ we can define the family Seiberg-Witten equation on the configuration space:\\

-Here, $\mathcal{D}$ is a Dirac operator on the bundle $S=S^+\oplus S^-$, defined as the composition of Clifford multiplication and covariant derivative $\nabla_A$.\\ A solution $[A_b, \phi_b]$ in the moduli space is called reducible if $\phi_b=0$, and a solution is irreducible if it's not reducible.\\ By \cite{Kronheimer1998},\cite{LiLiu2001}, the formal dimension of Seiberg-Witten moduli space as a real manifold is:
+Here, $\mathcal{D}$ is a Dirac operator on the bundle $S=S^+\oplus S^-$, defined as the composition of Clifford multiplication and covariant derivative $\nabla_A$.\\ Applying gauge group $\mathcal{G}:=\Map(X,S^1)$ acting on the solution set, we get the Seiberg-Witten moduli space.\\ A solution $[A_b, \phi_b]$ in the moduli space is called reducible if $\phi_b=0$, and a solution is irreducible if it's not reducible.\\ By \cite{Kronheimer1998},\cite{LiLiu2001}, the formal dimension of Seiberg-Witten moduli space as a real manifold is:

 where $\epsilon$ is defined as $c_1(S^+)$.\\ We can find parametrization space

 of Seiberg-Witten equation.
 Each element in $\mathcal{P}$ defines a family Seiberg-Witten equation on $B$.\\ Now we can define the moduli space of family Seiberg Witten equation solutions